 Although the desert-scapes of the American Southwest may seem barely habitable, people have been drawn to these cactus-spiked mesas for millennia.
 The architectural vestiges of a series of Pueblo cultures, discovered during the late 19th century, date back more than 3,000 years, and the excavated ruins have been preserved in national parks and monuments all within a few hours' drive of one another.
 Take one long weekend, when the days have cooled and the crowds have scattered, to explore six Pueblo sites in four states, starting in Durango, Colo.

-Afternoon: En route to the day's main attraction, Mesa Verde National Park—about 75 miles northwest on Highway 160—stop for lunch at the Absolute Bakery and Café, purveyor of homemade breads and pastries, in the tiny ranching outpost of Mancos, Colo.
+En route to the day's main attraction, Mesa Verde National Park—about 75 miles northwest on Highway 160—stop for lunch in the tiny ranching outpost of Mancos, Colo.
 The entrance to Mesa Verde, a metropolis of ancient Native American settlements, is seven miles from Mancos, and the visitor center is 45 minutes into the park.
 Most villages within the park are visible from the six-mile Mesa Top Loop Drive.
 But be sure to book a ranger-led walking tour to Cliff Palace or Balcony House, or try the self-guided walking tour of Spruce Tree House, where you can descend a ladder into a kiva, a round, subterranean ceremonial structure.

-Evening: Cortez, Colo., about nine miles west, is the usual base camp for Mesa Verde visitors, but head 12 miles north instead and you'll find the smaller, cooler town of Dolores, tucked next to the San Juan National Forest.
-For pizza and beer, try the Dolores Brewing Company, a quirky locals' hangout outfitted with posters and board games.
-Then hit the hay in one of the towns many quaint Bed & Breakfasts.
+Cortez, Colo., about nine miles west, is the usual base camp for Mesa Verde visitors, but head 12 miles north instead and you'll find the smaller town of Dolores, tucked next to the San Juan National Forest.
+Sample local brews and explore the local shops in this unique Colorado town.

-Morning: Set out for Yucca House National Monument, about eight miles south of Cortez.
+Set out for Yucca House National Monument, about eight miles south of Cortez.
 Though small and unexcavated, these clay-brick ruins, once home to the ancestors of the native Pueblo people, are worth the adventure.
-There are no signs to this site (find detailed directions at nps.gov/yuho), and you'll have to navigate dirt roads through remote private ranchland.
+There are no signs to this site (but you can find detailed directions here) and you'll have to navigate dirt roads through remote private ranchland.
 But you're likely to have the site—and unobstructed views of Sleeping Ute Mountain—to yourself.

-Afternoon: Lunch at Chinle's Junction Restaurant, where an eclectic menu offers pizza, mutton stew and fry bread.
-Before heading north again to Durango, swoop 30 miles south for your grand finale: the Hubbell Trading Post National Historic Site is the oldest continuously operating trading post of the Navajo nation.
+Grab lunch at Chinle's Junction Restaurant before heading north again to Durango, swoop 30 miles south for your grand finale: the Hubbell Trading Post National Historic Site is the oldest continuously operating trading post of the Navajo nation.
 Shop for rugs, pottery and baskets among antique scales and cupboards.
 Then peek into the visitor center, where Navajo women demonstrate weaving techniques.